QuasarNet/GodsEye/README.md

 ### About
 GodsEye is a Windows and Android based RAT (remote access tool).
 It's highly advanced and has been around for about 4 years now.
 While it's private, this repo will contain a stripped down version with less features (for free).
 As it's private and only has a small amount of Users, it's fully undetected on all virus recognition websites, platforms and services.
 It utilizes many techniques to stay hidden and prevent detection.

+What is GodsEye created and being developed in?
+- C & C++ (API / hardware access and remote desktop functionality)
+- C# (GodsEye Windows GUI)
+- Python (Communication handling)
+- Go (server and remote management handling)
+- Rust (Encryption and file management)
+- JavaScript, NodeJS & React (Private web panel for managing GodsEye premium Users)
+- Java (Android management)
+- Kotlin (Android management)

 <br>